-Typically only offered at the doctoral degree level as a specialization in neuroscience, students can pursue a PhD or Doctor of Medicine (MD) in Computational Neuroscience.
+Typically only offered at the doctoral degree level as a specialization in neuroscience, students can pursue a PhD in Computational Neuroscience.
 Students in these degree programs gain a well-rounded background in neuroscience and further explore the mathematical analysis of the field.
 Here we discuss the program more in-depth and some of the common admissions requirements.

 Find schools that offer these popular programs